 The mediator or the court clerk will tell you if you need additional documents.

-Divorce Mediation & Legal Representation
+Divorce Mediation & Legal Representation in Georgia

 A mediator is not an attorney or a judge.
 They cannot give legal or financial advice.
 Most counties require legal counsel to attend mediation.
 Even if the Court does not need your attorney to attend, you should have an attorney by your side to protect your rights and interests.